Updated March 10, 2026

 💰ROI: A Real-World Example

-Let’s look at a conservative ROI calculation:
+Let’s look at a conservative web gauging ROI calculation:

 Scenario: